Downtime Classification & OEE Calculation Pipelines for Industrial Telemetry

 return pd.DataFrame(results)

-4. OEE Calculation & Metric Validation
+OEE Calculation & Metric Validation Permalink to this section

 def calculate_oee(